UCSB-VRL/NPH_Prediction/README.md

 Code implementing the algorithm described in the paper

-*Zhang et. al., Fully Automated Volumetric Classification in CT Scans for Diagnosis and Analysis of Normal Pressure Hydrocephalus*
+*Zhang et. al., Fully Automated Volumetric Classification in CT Scans for Diagnosis and Analysis of Normal Pressure Hydrocephalus. https://arxiv.org/abs/1901.09088*

 ### Requirements